spyder-ide/spyder-docs/doc/plugins/unittest.rst

 .. image:: /images/unittest/unittest-view-panes.png
    :alt: Spyder showing view panes Unittest

-You will see it then as a tab in the bottom of the top right area in the same location as the Variable explorer, Help, and Plots views.
+You will see it then as a tab in the bottom of the top right area in the same location as the Variable explorer, Help, and Plots panes.

 Press on the  :guilabel:`Run Green Arrow` to run the testing.